Gollak: Yugoslav period

 In 1920 and 1921 there were Albanian revolts in the region of Gollak.

 World War

 During the German occupation of Kosovo in World War II, three Albanian villages were burnt down by German forces on 3 May 1941.

 Demographics

 There are around 70 villages in Gollak.
 It mainly consists of small rural settlements.
 Albanians form the dominant ethnic group in the region.
-Both Upper and Lower Gollak contain the main villages of the Albanian Krasniqi tribe within the vicinity of Prishtina, and they form the dominant tribe in the region.
+Both Upper and Lower Gollak contain the main villages of the Albanian Krasniqi tribe within the vicinity of Pristina, and they form the dominant tribe in the region.

 Culture

 As any ethnographic region, Gollak has unique aspects in both culture and language.
 Certain words - such as Lavesh-i (the extreme ends of the tirq), Mashali-a (an old type of gun) and Toja e opangës (laces made of wool to tie up opinga) - are found only within the Gollak region.